sdecoret - stock.adobe.com

 The first of its kind in the region, the Data Protection Excellence (Dpex) network will assist organisations and individuals new to data protection laws by providing hands-on training and professional certification courses.

 Spearheaded by data protection consultancy Straits Interactive and Singapore Management University (SMU), it will also promote sharing of best practices and research in data protection and operational compliance across the region.

 The formation of the Dpex network comes at a time when demand for data protection expertise is growing.

-According to the International Association of Privacy Professionals (IAPP), more than 28,000 data protection officers (DPOs) will be needed in the European Union, and as many as 75,000 around the globe as a result of General Data Protection Regulation.
+According to the International Association of Privacy Professionals (IAPP), more than 28,000 data protection officers (DPOs) will be needed in the European Union, and as many as 75,000 around the globe as a result of the General Data Protection Regulation (GDPR).